Flow Matching with Uncertainty Quantification and Guidance: Experiments

 \textbf{Results.} \cref{fig:cfg_metrics_imagenet256,fig:cfg_metrics_imagenet128} compare the metrics under increasing guidance parameters $\lambda$ and $\lambda_{\max}$.
 As the CFG scale $\lambda$ grows, precision and recall degrade sharply at large $\lambda$, leading to a steep increase in FID.
 In contrast, precision and recall of U-CFG are changed slightly as $\lambda_{\max}$ increases, resulting in only a small FID degradation at high $\lambda_{\max}$.

 This robustness can be attributed to U-CFG’s adaptive, step-dependent scaling. \cref{fig:cfg_scale_violin_imagenet256,fig:cfg_scale_violin_imagenet128} show violin plots of $\lambda^*$ collected every five steps from 1{,}000 generated samples.
 We observe that $\lambda^*$ is typically smaller in early sampling steps and becomes larger in later steps, suggesting that U-CFG avoids over-guidance when the sample is still coarse, thereby mitigating the diversity loss that is typical at high fixed CFG scales.

-Qualitatively, \cref{fig:imagenet256_ucfg_scales} shows that large $\lambda$ in standard CFG can produce oversaturated samples or mode collapse, whereas U-CFG better preserves global structure even under a large $\lambda_{\max}$ without saturation or with minimal saturation.
+Qualitatively, large $\lambda$ in CFG produces oversaturated samples or mode collapse, while U-CFG preserves global structure with minimal saturation under large $\lambda_{\max}$ (Fig.~\ref{fig:imagenet256_qualitative_guidance}\subref{fig:imagenet256_ucfg_scales}).

 Finally, \cref{tab:cfg_scale} reports the best-performing configurations (lowest FID) for each method.
-Across both datasets, U-CFG achieves lower FID than CFG despite the lower precision because it retains higher recall at the optimum.
-This suggests that U-CFG improves FID primarily by reducing the collapse in coverage that occurs under overly strong fixed-scale guidance.
-Overall, these results support that U-CFG improves generation by adaptively selecting $\lambda^*$ to reduce uncertainty at each sampling step.
+U-CFG achieves lower FID than CFG despite the lower precision because it retains higher recall at the optimum, suggesting that U-CFG improves FID primarily by reducing the coverage collapse that occurs under overly strong fixed-scale guidance.